jabolopes/bapel/designs/modules.md

 separated by `.`, e.g., `mymodule`, `main`, `bapel.core`,
 `bapel.internal.utils`, etc.

-A module file filename (`$MODULE_FILENAME`) is, e.g., `"myfile.bpl"`,
+A source file filename (`$MODULE_FILENAME`) is, e.g., `"myfile.bpl"`,
 `"myfile.cc"`, `"main.bpl"`, `"main_impl.bpl"`, `"bapel/core.bpl"`,
 `"bapel/core_impl.bpl"`, etc.

 ## `module` clause

-A module base file must begin with the `module` clause on the first line.
+A base file must begin with the `module` clause on the first line.

 The `module` clause is `module $MODULE_ID`, e.g., `module bapel.core`.

-The `module` clause is what identifies a file as being a module base file, and the resulting module as being a actual module.
+The `module` clause is what identifies a file as being a base file, and the resulting module as being a actual module.

 ## `implements` clause

-A module implementation file must being with the `implements` clause on the first line.
+An implementation file must being with the `implements` clause on the first line.

 The `implements` clause is `implements $MODULE_ID`, e.g., `implements bapel.core`.

-The `implements` clause identifies that a file is a module implementation file, and it must be consistent with the `impls` section (see below).
+The `implements` clause identifies that a file is an implementation file, and it must be consistent with the `impls` section (see below).

 ## `imports` section

-A module file (base and implementation) can have at most one `imports` section with 1 or more module identifiers (`$MODULE_ID`), e.g.:
+A source file (base and implementation) can have at most one `imports` section with 1 or more module identifiers (`$MODULE_ID`), e.g.:

     imports {